Skip to content

 Risk in marketing is an unavoidable part of project management.
+But what is risk in project management exactly?
+Risk in project management refers to any uncertain event or condition that, if it occurs, can impact project objectives, timelines, or budgets.
 Every project has some risk of failure.
 Identifying and planning marketing risks ahead to avoid these points of failure is one of your top responsibilities.
-This guide on project risk management will help you understand and manage risks better.
+This guide on project risk management will help you understand and apply risk management techniques in project management better.

-So, what is marketing risk and how can it be avoided?
+What is marketing risk, and how can it be avoided?

 If there is one thing you can be certain about in project management, it's this: